Skip to Content

 They are also popular among vegetarian dishes, as they have a tender, meaty texture when cooked, due in part to their thick stem and rounded cap.
 While most porcini mushrooms used in cooking are a few inches wide, their caps can grow up to 12 inches in diameter.

-Porcini mushrooms are delicious on their own when braised or sautéed, or can be added to many savory Italian, French, or American dishes.
+Porcini mushrooms are delicious on their own when braised or sauteed, or can be added to many savory Italian, French, or American dishes.

 Why Are Porcini Mushrooms Expensive?

+Most fresh Porcini is found in Europe, while you’ll typically find dried versions in the United States.
 Fresh Porcini can cost anywhere from $30 to $60 per pound, while a bag of dried Porcini could be anywhere from $10 to $50 depending on the quality.

 Porcini mushrooms are typically more pricey because:

-• Can be hard to find fresh, and not easily cultivated
+- It can be hard to find fresh, and not easily cultivated

-• Oftentimes have to be imported
+- Oftentimes have to be imported

-• They have a relatively short season (late spring to the fall), which means they are not available fresh year-round
+- They have a relatively short season (late spring to the fall), which means they are not available fresh year-round

-• They are not available in all regions of the world
+- They are not available in all regions of the world

-They are highly sought after mushrooms because they are versatile in cooking and rich in nutrients like protein and fiber.
+They are highly sought-after mushrooms because they are versatile in cooking and rich in nutrients like protein and fiber.

 What makes Porcini mushrooms especially unique is their mycorrhizal quality.
 This means that fungus has a symbiotic relationship with the roots of plants nearby, especially hardwood trees like pine, hemlock, and spruce.

-The fungus gets access to sugars from the plant’s roots, while the plant receives water and nutrients from underground growth of the mushroom called the mycelia.
+The fungus gets access to sugars from the plant’s roots, while the plant receives water and nutrients from the underground growth of the mushroom called the mycelia.

 When To Use Dried or Fresh Porcini Mushrooms